 Technical Operations and Ice Management

 To maintain world-class surfaces for both the indoor hall and the outdoor oval, Zetra utilized a centralized 2 MW power plant.
 This facility housed seven compressors and three thermal pumps to regulate the ice across different environments.
 The outdoor speed skating rink, covering 4,800 square meters, required precise temperature control to withstand the variable Balkan winter.
-In the hall, the 105-meter structure span allowed for a totally unobstructed rectangle for the rink, ensuring perfect sightlines for judges and spectators alike.
+To move people and equipment efficiently, the hall was equipped with "David Pajić" personal and cargo lifts.
+In a stroke of rational planning, the authors dedicated the 16,000-square-meter basement level to storage for the city’s public utilities.

 Atmosphere and the Spectator Experience

 Spectators described the venue as a "veritable palace of sports" where the acoustics and modern lighting systems created a theater-like intensity.
-One of the hall’s seven press centers was located on-site, specifically equipped to handle the high-speed demands of ice hockey and skating journalists.
-The integration of modern technology was a point of pride; Zetra featured state-of-the-art electronic scoreboards and was a primary node for the Games' Teletext magazine, which provided real-time results and news in both English and Serbo-Croat to monitors throughout the complex.
+One of the seven Olympic press centers was located on-site, specifically equipped to handle the high-speed demands of ice hockey and skating journalists.
+The integration of modern technology was a point of pride; Zetra featured state-of-the-art electronic scoreboards and was a primary node for the Games' Teletext magazine, which provided real-time results and news in both English and Serbo-Croat to TVs around the world.

 • Cooling System: 2 MW power plant with 7 compressors and 3 thermal pumps.